 I wondered out loud if sending our daughter off to school was really the best thing for her.
 I had doubts about the time she’d spend away from home under another adult’s supervision, who’d share in shaping and enforcing our child’s character and behavior.
 I thought about how her time away from her little sister would affect the strong bond they’d developed over the past year and a half.
 And I thought about how her rate of learning might be affected as a result of attending preschool.

 My husband shared identical concerns and posed the question, “Why should we send her to preschool?”
 It was the perfect question to ask.
 Yet, it was a really difficult question for me to answer.
 They only thing I could come up with was that I didn’t want her to miss out on something.
 But, I couldn’t quite figure out what the something was.

-Inspired to Homeschool by My Two Year-Old
+Inspired to Homeschool in Hawaii by My Two Year-Old

 My three and a half year-old “Kay” (not her real name) is a stick of dynamite.
 A petite ball of curiosity, energy, wonder, and excitement with a great sense of humor and a hefty sprinkle of sassy.
 She is sharp and was blessed with a beautiful heart and brain.
 And boy can she talk!
 She’s the type of kid who keeps you on your toes.
 She hits the ground running in the mornings, and always has five questions at the ready to fire at you.
 She thrives on routine and structure and loves herself some craft time!
 She likes to learn new stuff, she catches on quick, and she’s really good with her little sister (most of the time.
 They have their moments!!).
 I enjoy teaching her new things and being her mother.
 And trust me, it’s not always an easy job, especially when my patience is running on empty.
 Sometimes, she makes being a headhunter in Tokyo seem like a stroll in the park while eating cupcakes.
 She is an intense little thing.
 But I like her intensity, and I like her.
 She teaches me a lot.